International/international.github.com/_posts/2016-06-24-16-52-capistrano_invoke_task_with_params.md

 end
 {% endhighlight %}

-In the above example, the task `called_with` can be passed a param form the command line:
+In the above example, the task <b>called_with</b> can be passed a param form the command line:

 <pre>
 cap called_with -s branch=master